WailSaleh/Sprint5_Project/README.md

 # Sprint5_Project
-This Project is for Sprint 5
+This is Sprint 5 Project

+A Web Application have been developed that creates a histogram and scatter plot showing car sales advertisements distribution